alastairpatrick/nopy/README.md

 ## Documenting python dependencies

-Python dependencies should be listed in the `package.json` file in the same way as for node.js dependencies, except the section is called `pythonDependencies` rather than `dependencies`.
+Python dependencies should be listed in the `package.json` file in the same way as for node.js dependencies, except the section is called `python.dependencies` rather than `dependencies`.
 Here is an example package.json file:
 ```
 {
   "name": "myproject",